 The surname Glock was first found in Bohemia, where the family was anciently associated with the political and religious conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The family founded numerous branches, many of which acquired manors and estates in surrounding regions, where they contributed to the prosperity of their society.

-Important Dates for the Glock family
+Early History of the Glock family

 This web page shows only a small excerpt of our Glock research.
 Another 80 words (6 lines of text) covering the year 1710 is included under the topic Early Glock History in all our PDF Extended History products and printed products wherever possible.